August 21, 2019 180

 Note that some authorities consider the procedures, database and the people involved in computer use as part of the system.
 This should not surprise us at all because such a broad view simply underscores the importance of the interrelationships among all of these variables in determining the benefits derivable from computers.

-Computer hardware refers to the computer machines or physical devices that make up part of the computer system.
+Computer hardware refers to computer machines or physical devices that make up part of the computer system.
 This is in contradistinction to the software.
-Usually the hardware is what you see on desktops in offices.
+Usually, the hardware is what you see on desktops in offices.